dbx.healthjump.com is a Healthjump tool that allows you to query, visualize and collaborate on data sources from anywhere in no time.

 The schema browser will list all your tables, and when clicking on a table will show its columns.
 To insert an item into your query, simply click the double arrow on the right side.
 You can filter the schema with the search box and refresh it by clicking on the refresh button (otherwise it refreshes periodically in the background).

-Beside the schema browser, data.healthjump.com supports autocomplete while typing your query.
-The autocomplete is auto triggered, unless you have a large schema (>5000 tokens - tables and columns).
+Beside the schema browser, dbx.healthjump.com supports autocomplete while typing your query.
+The autocomplete is automatically triggered, unless you have a large schema (>5000 tokens - tables and columns).
 In case of a large schema, the autocomplete can be manually triggered with

 - Execute query: